birknergard/trump-thoughts/README.md

 - consistent preview placholders ("No tone" and "a topic" look inconsistent)
 - Responsive design (using App.css)

+- link back to main on NotFound page
 ## Useful commands

 Launch for backend